steven-ww/robot-wars/frontend/README.md

 - Fetches JSON greeting from `/api/greeting/json`
 - Displays the responses and provides refresh buttons

-### ChatComponent
+### ArenaComponent

-This component demonstrates real-time communication with the backend using WebSockets:
+This component provides real-time battle arena visualization:

-- Connects to the WebSocket endpoint at `/chat/{username}`
+- Connects to the WebSocket endpoint at `/battle-state/{battleId}`
-- Allows sending and receiving messages in real-time
-- Displays a chat interface with connection status
+- Displays the battle arena with robots, walls, and laser fire
+- Updates automatically as the battle progresses
+- Shows battle results when completed